Rebecca (1997 TV series): Plot

 Divers hired to investigate damage to the ship's hull discover the remains of Rebecca's boat with a body in the locked cabin.
-When it is raised, the body is identified as that of Rebecca by her jewelry and dress, and it is discovered that holes had been drilled deliberately in the bottom, causing it to sink.
+When it is raised, the body is identified as that of Rebecca by her jewelry and dress, and it is discovered that holes had been drilled deliberately in the bottom of the boat, causing it to sink.

 Max confesses to his bride he strangled Rebecca in the beach cottage when she taunted him with the news that she was pregnant and that the child wasn't his.
 He locked her body in the cabin of her boat, sailed it offshore, drove holes into its planks, and then escaped in the dinghy, and when a body washed ashore up the coast by chance, he intentionally misidentified it.
 He confesses he never loved Rebecca, revealing she was an evil woman who made a mockery of their marriage by consorting with numerous men of low character in a flat she kept in London and the cottage she maintained on the beach specifically for her many trysts.
 She intended to raise the child as his own and make his life a misery.

 A subsequent inquest concludes with a verdict of suicide, but Rebecca's cousin Jack Favell is unconvinced.
 He has a note from Rebecca urging him to join her at the beach cottage on the night she died because she had something important to tell him.
 Jack reveals he was Rebecca's lover and suspects she was pregnant with his child, causing Max to kill her in a jealous rage.
 He attempts to blackmail Max, who refuses his demands.

 A notation in Rebecca's appointment book leads them to a doctor she visited on the day she died.
 He reveals that Rebecca had cancer and had only months to live, thus supporting the verdict of suicide.
 Max realizes she intentionally misled him into believing she was expecting another man's child to spur him to kill her in a murderous rage.

 Upon returning to Manderley, Max and his wife discover the estate is in flames, the fire set by a vengeful and despairing Mrs. Danvers, who it's fairly clear now was in love with Rebecca.
 Max races upstairs to rescue the insane woman from Rebecca's bedroom.
 Though he manages to make it to the bedroom and retrieve her, he stumbles on the way back down; Mrs. Danvers' fate is unclear.

 In an epilogue set ten years later, Max walks with a limp and is scarred slightly due to his heroic action.
 For unrevealed reasons, they can never have children.
 Having lost Manderley and choosing not to rebuild it, Mr. and Mrs. de Winter now live a quiet life in a small hotel, seemingly free of Rebecca's hold.